Russell G. Lloyd Jr.

 Russell G. Lloyd Jr. (born c.
+1956) is an American Republican politician in Evansville, Indiana.

+Career

-1956) is an American Republican politician, the city controller of Evansville, Indiana, a former mayor, who served from 2000 until 2003, and a former city council member.
-Lloyd is also a certified public accountant.
+Lloyd is the former city controller of Evansville, Indiana.
+He served as mayor from 2000 until 2003, and is also a former city council member.
+He worked as a certified public accountant.

-He was elected in 1999 and lost reelection in 2003.
+Personal life

 Lloyd is one of six children of Genevieve A. and Russell G. Lloyd Sr., who served as mayor from 1971 until 1979.
 His father was shot and killed in 1980; his mother died in 2011 after an extended illness.
-His sister Mary M. Lloyd is the Superior Court chief judge for Vanderburgh County.
+In 2012, his sister Mary M. Lloyd was the Superior Court chief judge for Vanderburgh County.